 Education Coordinator – School and Summer Environmental Education Programs

 This Education Coordinator position is focused on teaching and coordinating K-12 environmental education programs for public schools in Pittsfield and other surrounding towns in Berkshire County.
 The program focus for this position includes in-school lessons (65-70%), summer and vacation camp operations (20-25%), and sanctuary field trips, canoe trips on the Housatonic River (10%).
 Most of the teaching occurs on weekdays with occasional weekend programs.
-During the summer months this position assists with camp program operations and school program administration.
+During the summer months this position assists with camp program operations.

 - Develop and implement environmental education programs for K-12 schools, youth groups, and summer camps, on a wide range of nature and environmental topics.